wcasper/math406spring2024/extras/syllabus.md

 You may also be asked to post in the Discussion Board.
 Before doing so, review the Forum Rules on our Canvas course site.

 **Assigned Readings**
 You will be assigned a few sections of material to read prior to most class meetings.
-These are crucial for your understanding of the material in lectures and participation in in-class assignments.
+These are crucial for your understanding of the material in lectures and participation in class assignments.

 **Homework**